 How can you kill black widow spiders?
-Strong scents, vinegar, your vacuum cleaner, and pesticides are among ways you can get rid of this feared spider.
+Strong scents, vinegar, your vacuum cleaner, and pesticides are among the ways you can get rid of this feared spider.

 Black widow spiders are more venomous than a rattlesnake and are considered one of the worst insects in the U.S. Species of this shiny black spider can be found everywhere in the United States and North America, but black widows are most common in warmer climates throughout the South.
 No matter where you live, we’ll show you how to get rid of black widows inside and outside of your home.

 You can fend off or kill black widows just by using items you likely already have around your house.

 Black widows are rumored to dislike lemon, eucalyptus, tea tree oil, and peppermint because they have a very good sense of smell.
 They smell through their feet, and by dispersing these powerful scents, black widows will stay away.

 Vinegar is a black widow killer.
 Vinegar’s acidity will burn a spider’s body on contact.